metaplatform/metajs/tutorials/hello-world.md

 <meta-fragment name="com.example.hello" auto></meta-fragment>
 ```

-We simply added Fragment to our page.
+We simply added Fragment with name **com.example.hello** to our page.

 Attribute `auto` means that fragment should be automatically resumed (started) so we don't have to do it manually.